LARRYMIN/M-Religion/README.md

    A machine with L bits, H length of states history, will only contatin at most (2^L)^H=2^LH possible life sequence, it is limited.
    If the machine has no memory, its life will have no meanings.
-   So if the machine has memory, it will store its past states history.
-Suppose it can compress its length L state to f(L), then f(L)*H=L
+   So if the machine has memory(It should), it will store its past states history.
+Suppose it can compress its length L state to f(L), then

+   f(L)*H=L

    H is the machine's age.

    Resurrection mean inner compute machine replaced by the outter compute machine.